 The photographers, the Instagram journalists, follow and document this in a live feed and I get to watch in glorious 1080p as my father climbs over the White House rubble.
 He is inside the building now.
 The first soldier of the glorious army-

-A barrage of bullets takes him down and my father is pinned behind the Resolute desk.
+A barrage of bullets takes him down and my father is pinned behind the Resolution Desk.
 He made it to the distant shores of promise and freedom, and for his trouble he was gunned down.

 I can't hold my phone and it drops from my fingers, clatters onto the floor as I sob and wail at the images.

 Kevin bursts out of the bedroom, naked, livid: "STOP!"
 He grabs his phone from the table, unlocks it, taps furiously...